crashb/jestercap/README.md

 * Ensure Spelunky 2 is running.
 * Click the "Attach" button in the bottom of the left-hand panel.
 This attaches JesterCap to the Spelunky 2 process.
   * Once JesterCap is attached, you can look at the bottom of the middle panel to confirm that it is displaying your current score and updating when you pick up more gold.
 * Collect the True Crown during a run.
 JesterCap will automatically save the time it was picked up and start the timer.
-You will start to hear notification sounds depending on the configurations specified in the included `App.config` file.
+You will start to hear notification sounds depending on the configurations specified in the included `JesterCap.exe.config` file.

 ## Additional Features
 * Detects when the True Crown is collected, no need to manually sync at all